albrow/zoom/README.md

 ------------

 First, you must install redis on your system.
 [See installation instructions](http://redis.io/download).

-By default, Zoom uses a unix socket connection to connect to redis.
-To do this, you need to enable socket connections in your redis config file.
-If you prefer to use tcp/http instead, see the Setup instructions below.
+By default, Zoom will use a tcp/http connection on localhost:6379 (same as the redis default).

 To install Zoom itself: